 Job arrays

-Job arrays are the preferred way to submit many similar jobs, for instance, if you need to run the same program on a number of input files, or with different settings or run them with a range of parameters.
-This type of parallelism is usually called trivially parallel jobs.
+Job arrays are the preferred way to submit many similar jobs, for instance, if you need to run the same program on several input files, or run it repeatedly with different settings or parameters.
+This type of parallelism is usually called “embarrassingly parallel” or trivially parallel jobs.

 Arrays are created with the -a start-finish